WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 `ace-combobox-options-updated`

-This event is dispatched when Select has finished updating its options.
-The event name is available as `EVENTS.OUT.OPTIONS_UPDATED`, and its `detail` property is composed as follows:
+This event is dispatched when Combobox has finished updating its options.
+The event name is available as `EVENTS.OUT.OPTIONS_UPDATED` and its `detail` property is composed as follows:

 ```js
 'detail': {